 Publication of newsletters with updates for our affiliates

-Organization of sessions and seminars at other organizations and on campuses
+Organization of sessions and seminars at conferences of other organizations and on campuses

 Publication of our affiliates’ research in various outlets

-The Higher Ed TIG currently serves more than 450 affiliates, who stay connected via our listserv.
+The Higher Ed TIG currently serves almost 500 affiliates, who stay connected via our listserv.
 The listserv serves to inform the affiliates about the Higher Ed TIG activities and provides an interactive platform for sharing a wide range of information related to anthropological perspectives on higher education, such as current developments in the field, research initiatives, publications, events, calls for papers, job opportunities, and so on.

 Affiliation to the Higher Ed TIG is free.
-If you wish to subscribe to our listserv, click here: LINK TO BE ADDED
+If you wish to subscribe to our listserv, please fill in this form: https://forms.gle/MBeChZDgV9q1LQDw7.

 Foster, B. L., Graham, S. W., & Donaldson, J. F. (Eds.).
 (2018).
 Navigating the Volatility of Higher Education: Anthropological and Policy Perspectives.
 Information Age Publishing.